Tameness of holomorphic closure dimension in a semialgebraic set: Abstract

 \section{Abstract}

 Given a semianalytic set $S$ in $\C^n$ and a point $p\in\bS$, there is a unique smallest complex-analytic germ $X_p$ which contains $S_p$, called the holomorphic closure of $S_p$.
 We show that if $S$ is semialgebraic then $X_p$ is a Nash germ, for every $p$, and $S$ admits a semialgebraic filtration by the holomorphic closure dimension.
-As a consequence, every semialgebraic subset of a complex vector space admits a semialgebraic stratification into CR manifolds.
+As a consequence, every semialgebraic subset of a complex vector space admits a semialgebraic stratification into CR manifolds. \keywords{Holomorphic closure \and Semialgebraic sets \and CR manifolds} \subclass{14P10 \and 32C07 \and 32V40 \and 32S45}